 Find a realtor you can trust.

-I’m a realtor, yes, I’m endorsing the use of myself and others in my profession, but buying a house really is much easier with a professional.
+I’m a realtor, and yes, I’m endorsing the use of myself and others in my profession, but buying a house really is much easier with a professional.
 I recently got married and planned my own wedding.
 I regret this decision… not the married part, the lack of planner part.
 If I could do it again, which I won’t, the very first thing I would do is hire a planner.
 I clearly didn’t practice what I preach, and it caught me!
 Realtors understand the value of homes in the area, the intricacies of the process, and notice things a regular homeowner or buyer may not.

 Talk with a Mortgage Lender.

 Before you can start looking for your awesome new place, you need to speak with a mortgage lender.
-A lot of different variables affect a person home approval status- some you may not even be thinking about.
+A lot of different variables affect a persons home approval status- some you may not even be thinking about.
 It is important to know where you stand before you get your hopes up on that dream home.
 Mortgage lenders will also walk you through the process of which loan and program are best for you.

 Don’t go above your means.

-Who doesn’t love daydreaming about that beautiful house with chef’s kitchen we saw on TV?
+Who doesn’t love daydreaming about that beautiful house with chef’s kitchen you saw on TV?
 Wanting the best for ourselves is human nature, but sometimes buyers let it get away from them.
 A mortgage lender will let you know how much you can legally borrow, but buying a house at your highest approval price leaves no room for error.
 Make sure you sit down with your finances and find a price range that you can be comfortable with, no one wants to end up eating expired ramen every night.